jcchan23/GraphSol/README.md

 (1) Please name your protein sequence uniquely and as short as possible, since the protein sequence name will be used as the file name in the step 3, such as `abgB.pssm`, `abgB.spd33`.

-(2) Please name your single fasta files **without** using the suffix, such as using `abgB` instead of `abgB.fasta` or `abgB.fa`, otherwise the feature generation software in the step 3 will name the feature file with the format of `abgB.fasta.pssm` or `abgB.fa.pssm`
+(2) Please name your single fasta files **without** using the suffix, such as using `abgB` instead of `abgB.fasta` or `abgB.fa`, otherwise the feature generation software in the step 3 will name the feature file with the format of `abgB.fasta.pssm` or `abgB.fa.pssm`.

 ### Step 2: Prepare your total fasta file
 We follow the usual fasta file format that starts with `>{protein sequence name}`, then a protein sequence with 80 amino acid letters in a row.
-Here is part of our demo in the `./Data/upload/input.fasta`
+Here is part of our demo in the `./Data/upload/input.fasta`.

 ```
 >aat